 The point is not constant tinkering, but working to keep your goals in view, even if the road you take to get there has to change.

 At times, your objectives can seem to pull in different directions.
-Do you prioritize early retirement or a stronger financial buffer?
+Retire earlier or build a larger cushion.
 Increase investments or accelerate debt repayment?
-Support family today or reinforce long-term stability?
+Provide assistance now or safeguard your future security?

 Financial plans should not depend on perfect conditions.
 Cash flow can fluctuate over time.
 Longevity may exceed initial projections.